Are you looking to find more info on eco friendly insulation materials?

-Firstly, it’ll help you lower your energy usage and save you money.
+1. Help you lower your energy usage

-Cheaper bills, a smaller carbon footprint and better health outcomes – what more could you ask for?
+Cheaper bills, a smaller carbon footprint and better health outcomes.
+What more could you ask for?
 Sustainable insulation has got to be the one!

-Why eco friendly insulation?
+- What is eco friendly insulation?

 If you’re looking to improve the sustainability credentials of your home, as well as making it a comfortable place to live, the type of insulation you go for is an important consideration.

-Creating these forms of insulation can use up to 10 times as much energy as their eco-friendly alternatives.
+Creating these forms of insulation can use up to 10 times as much energy as their eco friendly alternatives.

 When it comes to energy and cost efficiency, it makes much more sense to invest in high levels of insulation for your home, rather than investing in fancy heating and cooling technologies.

 Many manufactured products also contain irritants and potentially hazardous fibres that are linked to health issues, such as eyes, skin and respiratory irritation.

 These are known as VOCs and can be found in other chemical-heavy products.
 Carpets and even new furniture will all off-gas VOCs at the start.
 That smell when you paint the walls?
 Yes that’s VOCs being emitted.
 A reason why eco friendly paint is a good idea.

 As well as considering the performance side of insulation – how it impacts the efficiency of your home’s energy performance and how much money it saves you – weighing up sustainable insulation needs to account for how the product is made.